Somebody asked me the other day what my favourite thing to bake was and the first thing that came into my head was Babka bread.

 Preheat the oven to 190C, then place the loaves on a baking sheet and bake on the middle rack of your oven for 25 – 30 minutes.

-While the Babkas are baking, prepare the white chocolate drizzle by placing a bowl of white chocolate over a pan of simmering water and leaving it to melt.
-Once melted remove from heat and set aside.
+While the Babkas are baking, prepare the orange syrup by placing a the orange juice and sugar into a pan and bring to a simmer.
+Remove from the heat and set aside.

-Remove the Babkas from oven and leave to cool for 30 minutes in tins before turning out onto a wire rack.
+Remove the Babkas from oven and brush the orange syrup generously over both the loaves whilst it's still warm.
+Leave for 15 minutes then turn them out onto a wire rack.